ncbi/CF-random_software/README.md

 ### Generated output files: <br>
 _Predicted files from deep and random MSAs are deposited in 'blind_prediction' directory._ <br>
+_If user uses the option '--pname', the name of output files would be entered '--pname'._<br>
-* List of prediction files, foldseek searched pdb name, TM-score, and foldseek score: 2vfx_L.csv
+* List of prediction files, foldseek searched pdb name, TM-score, and foldseek score: Mad2_test.csv
-* Best hits of alternative conformations: 2vfx_L_best_hits.txt
+* Best hits of alternative conformations: Mad2_test_best_hits.txt
-* Cluster analysis result as an image file: 2vfx_L.png
+* Cluster analysis result as an image file: Mad2_test.png

 # How to Cite
 To be updated